 I’m fascinated with the idea of being able to dye my hair with less harmful products.
 I remember as a child and I used to get in the beauty salon with my mom and I felt like dying and almost choked with the smell of dye.

-Whether you paint your hair at home or go to a hairdressing salon, you should consider these tips so you're well informed.
+Whether you color your hair at home or go to a hairdressing salon, you should consider these tips so you’re well informed.

 - Women who are pregnant or think they might be, they should consult with your doctor what type of product to use in case you want to bleach your hair

 - Test a small amount of dye on the arm before placing it on the scalp to test if there is an allergic reaction to the product.

 - Never let the dye longer than indicates the product

 - You need to rinse your hair very well with water to remove the dye once the time of application is over.